Way Key

-Way Key (1824 – 15 August 1892) was a Chinese merchant, who lived in lower George Street, Sydney, Australia.
+Way Key (c.
+1824 – 15 August 1892) was a Chinese merchant, who lived in lower George Street, Sydney, Australia.

 Background

 Way Key came from the Wing Ching 永青祖 lineage of King Shan village and was born in the Dongguan (/dʊŋˈɡwæn/; Chinese: 东莞市) in central Guangdong Province, China.
 As a young man he travelled to America before amassing a fortune in China and deciding to set up business in Australia around 1853.

 Business

 After setting up business in The Rocks he had leased 164-68 Lower George Street by 1876 and from here he imported Chinese goods for sale in Australia.
 Although his operations were based in Sydney he also had commercial interests in many small towns across New South Wales and Queensland and owned a large business in Hong Kong.

 Way never spoke English and although relatively unknown to Europeans he was highly respected within the Chinese diaspora and was a persistent opponent to the opium trade in Australia.
 Way established successful trading relationship with Sydney-based European firms like those of Christopher Newton and Sigmond Hoffnung.